Learn the secret on how to make these delicious Chicken Cordon Bleu. Fried to perfection with crispy outer breading and juicy chicken inside!

-Since I know that Armin loves Chicken Cordon Bleu, it is only natural that I would like to know how to make it.
+Since I know that Armin loves Chicken Cordon Bleu, it makes sense that I would like to know how to make it.
 The easier version that I usually make is the flat, unbreaded one.
 I do it by cutting a chicken breast fillet in the middle but leaving them attached on one side, then insert the ham and cheese in between and close them using toothpicks.
-It’s not glamorous at all but it makes do for a quick and easy meal.
+It's not glamorous at all but it makes do for a quick and easy meal.

 But the rolled one was always a mystery to me.
 I tried it several times and it does not look like the one I know.
 The breading turns soggy and the cheese oozes out!
 I didn't know what I was doing wrong.
 So I used my lifeline and called my mama and she told me the secret to a perfect Chicken Cordon Bleu.

 The secret to a perfectly fried Chicken Cordon Bleu is to chill it overnight or at least for some hours before frying.
 This is done with the help of a plastic or aluminum foil wrap.
 Although, I would recommend using the plastic wrap over the aluminum because you can pack it really tight without breaking.
 I actually use the plastic wrap twice, first to form the chicken roll without the breading so that it has a nice, smooth, rounded shape before I cover it completely with the breading and then again after it is covered with breadcrumbs to chill.
 I forgot to take a photo to include it on the illustration above but this is really an important part!

 Chicken Cordon Bleu

 - 4 tablespoons lemon juice or calamansi juice

 - 2 big or 4-6 small slices cheese